Royal Opera House public areas are generally open 10am–3.30pm. Before making a special visit, please call +44(0)20 7304 4000.

 Is there any way to see a sold-out performance?

-On the day of a performance 67 tickets are sold from 10am to personal callers at the Link Box Office (for Sunday performances in the main House tickets are sold four hours before curtain-up and for other spaces two hours).
+Available for all Main Stage performances by The Royal Ballet and The Royal Opera on the day of the performance.
+Approximately 67 tickets are sold from 10am to personal callers at the Link Box Office (for Sunday and Bank Holiday performances on the main stage, day tickets are sold four hours before curtain-up, but not before 10am).
 The queue forms at the entrance situated under the covered arcade in the corner of Covent Garden Piazza.
-There is a limit of one ticket per person.
-Day tickets are not available for galas, or for performances by visiting companies.
+There is a limit of one ticket per person in the queue (places in the queue cannot be reserved).

 What do you do with returns?